jaykuroor/jaykuroor/README.md

 █                                                                                                    |
 └⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒⬒┘
 ```
-[!INFO]
+> [!INFO]
-🙌 Hey, I'm Jay!
-I’m a junior at the University of Wisconsin–Madison, specializing in Computer Science and Economics.
+> :handshake: Hey, I'm Jay!
+I’m a junior at the University of Wisconsin–Madison, specializing in Computer Science and Economics. :shipit:

 ```bash